 Glass whiteboards are versatile and aesthetically pleasing, but the upsides don’t stop there.
 The simple act of writing on a whiteboard can have physical and mental benefits.
 No, really!

-From handwriting to visual thinking: here’s how a glass writing board can boost your learning, teaching, problem-solving and cognition.
+From handwriting to visual thinking: here’s how a writing glass board can boost your learning, teaching, problem-solving and cognition.

-Whiteboards encourage visual thinking
+White Board Glass encourage visual thinking

 Visual thinking is the act of intentionally harnessing the brain’s visualisation system to solve complex problems that are resistant to other modes of thought.